 Now, all who enter the facility – patients, family, visitors, and the more than 500 employees and volunteers – enjoy the latest in building design and implementation – that is second to none in the region.

 MGH&FC is the pride of the region – situated in one of the most beautiful areas in the world – near the Olympic Mountains and Hood Canal.
 The Pacific Northwest is a popular vacation spot for many people every year.

-Eight clinics and a critical access hospital comprise the healthcare system for the area.
-For the past six years, MGH&FC has been recognized as one of the nation’s Most Wired Hospitals.
+Ten clinics and a critical access hospital comprise the healthcare system for the area.
+For the past seven years, MGH&FC has been recognized as one of the nation’s Most Wired Hospitals.
 It’s technologically advanced information system electronically connects the Hospital and Clinics with online patient records for the most efficient communication and delivery of patient care.

 Caring.
 Quality.
 Community.
 You have come to the right place for your healthcare.

 This pleasant ambiance is indicative of the overall quality of care at MGH.
 The combination of highly-qualified and sophisticated clinical care and 'personal touch' help to make MGH the special hospital it is today.
 MGH has many wonderful qualities to offer patients, family members, visitors, employees and physicians.
 Private and public tours are available with a simple phone call to MGH.

 Despite the negative-growth trends in other hospitals, MGH's admissions, surgeries, births, and emergency room visits continue to increase.
 This reflects the population growth in the county, the recognition of the quality of care delivered at MGH&FC, the increase in the different specialties available, and the Hospital's added capabilities.

 Mason General Hospital & Family of Clinics is one of the Largest Public Employers in Mason County